gradle/gradle/design-docs/model-rules-dsl.md

 - Conveniences where subject is collection
 - Property references instead of nesting for simple configuration
 - Nice error reporting
+- Possibly use `?.` to allow optional references?
 - Etc